Source with additional materials available here: https://hd.ndrc.gov.cn/yjzx/yjzx_add.jsp?SiteId=365

 (3) The inclusion of personal information such as late payments of property management service fees, public transportation fare skipping, running red lights, and building code violations shall have a clear basis in laws or regulations, shall meet standards such as for serious circumstances or subjective malice, and be upon confirmation by relevant departments in accordance with law.

-(4) Where relevant organs giving administrative punishments, restrictions on credentials and qualifications, and other punishments based on circumstances reported by disciplinary inspection organs intend to include it in the scope of credit information aggregation, they shall solicit the opinions of the relevant disciplinary inspection organs.
+(4) Where based on circumstances reported by disciplinary inspection organs, relevant organs give administrative punishments, restrictions on credentials and qualifications, or other punishments to persons who gave bribes and intend to include it in the scope of credit information aggregation, they shall solicit the opinions of the relevant disciplinary inspection organs.

 3. Aggregation of Public Credit Information in key sectors